julzdoug/Trivia-Quiz-Jules-Schwarz/ReadMeTrivia.md

 18. Next is the implement the next button so the next question will come.

 19.Trying to make it mobile friendely Nest hubnot really working

+20.change bt untill it fit with col etc

+21.focus now on php question switch and categories